pycage/shellfish/doc/Main.md

 ## News

+### August 2023
+* The `modelData` property is now only defined on elements where needed.
+This makes it possible to access the `modelData` property of a delegate from further down the hierarchy.

 ### July 2023
 * The new function {@link core.generateUid} generates a UID that is unique within the Shellfish environment.